ErwanBarbedor/Plume_-_TextEngine/readme.md

 #### Fixes
 - No longer see the first error message for each error.
 - Fixe an error preventing to see plume output.
+- Error is now writted on stderr, not stdin.

 See the [changelog](doc/changelog.md) for older version